ghopghop12/Testing/replit.md

 ## Pointers

 - See the `pnpm-workspace` skill for workspace structure, TypeScript setup, and package details
-- render.yaml at the repo root configures two Render services: soundforge-api (web service) and soundforge-frontend (static site)
+- render.yaml at the repo root configures two Render services: devilcoder-api (web service) and devilcoder-frontend (static site)